The Princess of Wales during a Heads Together event

 .
 Cancer patients are only too keen to share

-One thing that unites cancer survivors ls our willingness to share tips we have come across that help us get through treatment.
-It could be about dealing with nausea (a helpful nurse suggested ginger tea to me – this was wonderfully soothing).
+One thing that unites cancer survivors is our willingness to share tips that help us get through treatment.
 Kate could easily share what helped her – the information doesn’t have to be intrusive, but would help improve things for others.

 Patronising videos stating the obvious about cancer treatment being a long and complex process, don’t give us hope.
 What we want to know is what helped through grueling treatment.
 Yet the Royals, and Kate in particular, have been very reticent about treatment.
 Somehow, that yucky video of the Wales’ family struck troubling feelings with many.